-Slides were pretty cool back in the day!
+Photo slides were pretty cool back in the day!

 Before movies, before television, all we had were still photos.
 For entertainment purposes, people would gather around and watch a slideshow of photo slides projected onto the nearest wall.
 A genius idea, right?
 But how did those little photos surrounded in cardboard frames come to be?
 Dive in with us as we look at the history of photo slides, slide projectors, and photographic colouring processes.

-The first colour slides
+The first color photo slides

-The decline in popularity
+The decline in popularity of slides

-In the 1960s and 1970s, colour slide film became more widely available, and this led to a surge in popularity for photographic slides.
+Subsequently, in the 1960s and 1970s, colour slide film became more widely available, and this led to a surge in popularity for photographic slides.
 They were commonly used for family vacations, travel photography, and educational presentations.

 However, with the rise of digital photography in the 1990s and 2000s, photographic slides began to decline in popularity.
 Many photographers switched to digital cameras and stopped using film altogether, and digital projectors replaced traditional slide projectors.